Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Methodology

-Estimation via a basis expansion is a commonly used technique in nonparametric regression.
-The basis expansion is often truncated to achieve a parsimonious representations and control the bias-variance tradeoff.
-While separately tuning the truncation level over each parameter may be feasible for low-dimensional regressions, this approach becomes quickly infeasible for additive models where, the optimal truncation level requires searching over a subset of $\mathbb{R}^p$.
+Our proposal is motivated by the need to select the truncation levels in a data-driven manner.
+Let us first reconsider the simple projection estimator.
+The bias-variance tradeoff and parsimony of estimates $\wh{f}_j$ in \eqref{eqn::add} are controlled by truncation levels $K_j$.
+While separately tuning $K_j$ over each component function may be feasible in low dimensions, it quickly becomes infeasible for additive models, as the optimal truncation level requires searching over a $p$-dimensional space.